rbind/b-rodrigues.github.com/pages/gumbel.md

 - Video player: VLC
 - E-mail client and organizer: Kontact
 - Pdf reader, unarchiver, CD and DVD authoring tool, etc...

+###What is Gumbel's release cycle?
+I will upload a new version of Gumbel some two or three weeks after a new OpenSuse version is available.
+There could be some minor release in-between, though.
+Consider the current version as a pre-release; the next version of OpenSuse, 13.1 will be available mid-November and I'm planning to release a new Gumbel release end November, with some new packages.

 ###Can I install Gumbel Linux on my computer?
 Yes you can, simply select *Live Installer* from the menu: